Code360In/katacoda-scenarios-10/control_structures/expressions/step1.md

 `6 * 7`{{execute}}

-A *statement* (assignment, branch, loop, and so on) is executed for its *effect*.
+A *statement* (declaration, assignment, branch, loop, and so on) is executed for its *effect*.
 Statements don't have values.
 Click on this statement:

 `let number = 6 * 7;`{{execute}}